Removing Carpet from Stairs

 Last spring when I installed the bamboo plank floors upstairs, the stairs started to stick out like a dirty thumb.
 I had re-carpeted them once already and the older the kids got the dirtier they managed to make the stairs look no matter how many times I cleaned them.
 They never listened to my rules about not taking food into their rooms and spilling so much stuff on the way.
 The occasional cat vomit on the stairs didn’t help either.

-So one day I just had enough and just ripped the carpet, padding, and staples off.
+So one day I just had enough and just ripped the carpet, padding, tack strips, and staples off.

 Supply list for removing carpet from stairs